 The same thing with Chipotle, there are thousands of ways to talk about food with integrity and its impact on our world, but there’s only a handful of ways to talk about a burritos.
 I’m not saying that you shouldn’t talk about or advertise your product.
 What I am saying is when you change the conversation from product to purpose, you open up the opportunity to exponentially connect with more people.

-Look at all of these organizations, people, media outlets, communities, influencers who are part of Dove’s purpose-conversation vs. the amount of people who want to talk about soap.
+Look at all of these organizations, people, media outlets, communities, influencers who want to be a part of Dove’s purpose-conversation vs. the amount of people who want to talk about soap.

 When you lead from purpose and live your promise, you have a competitive advantage.